Skip to main content

 IV

-Columbia joined the North Atlantic Squadron, and from 30 July 1894 to 5 January 1895 cruised to protect American interests in the Caribbean.
-She visited Europe in the summer of 1895 and represented the United States at the ceremonial opening of the Kiel Canal in June.
-Returning to the east coast in August, she operated in the western Atlantic until going in ordinary, in reserve at Philadelphia Navy Yard 13 May 1897.
+Columbia visited Europe in the summer of 1895 and represented the United States at the ceremonial opening of the Kiel Canal in June.
+Returning to the east coast in August, she operated in the western Atlantic until going in ordinary [a non-commissioned status], in reserve at the Philadelphia Navy Yard on 13 May 1897.

 Columbia band

-Halftone reproduction of a photograph of the members of Columbia's band during her 1904-1905 cruise.
+Caption: Halftone reproduction of a photograph of the members of Columbia's band during her 1904-1905 cruise.
 Those present include (in order by rank, not as seen in the photo): Bandmaster Fred Hupe, Conductor; Bandmaster Bernard L. Reilly; First Musician Roy D. Crider; Musicians First Class Harry C. Arnold, Alonzo E. Buteau, Arnie B. Chandler, Joseph J. Quinn, William L. Waite, and William J. Young; Musicians Second Class Nathaniel Fichtelberg, Calvin W. Hake, Avery J. Hilton, James G. Robinson, Harry J. Smith, James G. Willson and John D. Winters.
 U.S. Naval History and Heritage Command photograph, NH 55284.

-Classified CA-16, 17 July 1920, she was renamed Old Columbia 17 November 1921 and sold 26 January 1922.
+Classified as a heavy cruiser, CA-16, on 17 July 1920, Columbia was decommissioned at the Philadelphia Navy Yard on 29 June 1921.
+Renamed Old Columbia on 17 November 1921, the ship was sold on 26 January 1922.